Background

 • streams: An sf object with LINESTRING geometry that represents the stream network.

-• lsn_path: A path to the directory in which to store the LSN output.
+• lsn_path: A path to the directory in which the LSN output files will be stored.
 This directory will be created if it does not exist.

 • check_topology: Logical indicating whether to check for topological errors in streams.

-• snap_tolerance: Two nodes separated by a Euclidean distance \(\leq\) snap_tolerance will be assumed connected.
+• snap_tolerance: Two nodes separated by a Euclidean distance \(\le\) snap_tolerance will be assumed connected.
 Distance is measured in map units (i.e., projection units for streams).

-• topo_tolerance: Two nodes separated by a Euclidean distance \(\leq\) topo_tolerance are flagged as potential topological errors in the network.
+• topo_tolerance: Two nodes separated by a Euclidean distance \(\le\) topo_tolerance are flagged as potential topological errors in the network.

 We create a LSN associated with MF_streams by running